alexwlchan/alexwlchan.net/src/_drafts/working-from-home.md

 layout: post
 title: A working from home experiment
 tags: personal work
+summary: I've recently started working from home for one day a week.
+Why I made the change, why I like it, and why I think it's worth a try.
 ---

 For the last year, I've been commuting from Cambridge to London.